 In addition, delphinidin has been reported to suppress the growth of hormone receptor positive (ER+/PR+), HER2+, and triple negative (ER-/PR-/HER2-) breast cancer cells.
 Delphinidin has also been found to inhibit angiogenesis and migration of triple negative breast cancer cells and to reduce tumor growth in a mouse model of triple negative breast cancer.

-High dietary intake of malvidin and peonidin have both been reported to be associated with reduced levels of systemic inflammation (as measured by CRP).
+High dietary intake of malvidin and peonidin have both been reported to be associated with reduced levels of systemic inflammation, a breast cancer risk factor.
 Malvidin has also been shown to reduce the growth and proliferation of ER+/PR+ breast cancer cells.
 Peonidin has been reported to suppress angiogenesis by inhibiting proliferation and migration.

 Petunidin has been demonstrated to reduce growth and proliferation of ER+/PR+ breast cancer cells.